camel-chased/cls.js/README.md

 * Runtime type checking (with classes as types too).
 * Default method arguments.
 * Automatic constructor execution.
-* Builtin class and object compression (json alternative, you can send class through http compressed).
+* Builtin class and object compression (json alternative, you can send class or object with functions through http - compressed).
 * New methods/properties can be added dynamically.
 * ES5 compatible, browser and nodejs support.